Dusty173/2Lanes/README.md

     Route for a drive.

 ## Tech:
-*React
-*Node
-*Postgres
-*jsonwebtokens
-*jsonschema
-*bcrypt
-*axios
+    +React
+    +Node
+    +Postgres
+    +jsonwebtokens
+    +jsonschema
+    +bcrypt
+    +axios

 ## For the Future:
-*Give users ability to add a photo for any cars a user has, profile photos *Complete logic for comments on Posts, possibly on Drives for any suggestions people may have.
+    +Give users ability to add a photo for any cars a user has, profile photos +Complete logic for comments on Posts, possibly on Drives for any suggestions people may have.
-*A search bar to search for users, as well as make every username clickable on
-    posts/drives that would take you to that persons profile *Boolean for Profile Privacy so that if you don't want people seeing certain data on your profile then you can protect it.
+    +A search bar to search for users, as well as make every username clickable on posts/drives that would take you to that persons profile +Boolean for Profile Privacy so that if you don't want people seeing certain data on your profile then you can protect it.